kkwwym/kkwwym/README.md

 My name is Blair.
 I am an enthusiast about data and figures who earned a bachelor degree in statistics and also got a master’s degree in applied mathematics.

-This is my [portfolio](https://github.com/kkwwym/Portfolio) which I compile Data Science and Data Analysis projects I have done for previous reasearch, self-learning and issue of interest.
+This is my [portfolio](https://github.com/kkwwym/Portfolio) which I compile Data Science and Data Analysis projects I have done for previous reasearch, self-learning, virtual internship and issue of interest.
 Continually updated for learning and implementing on machine leanrning or other field...

 CHECK IT OUT NOW !